deckarep/dungeon-rush/README.md

       * ✅ Use some Zig based collections like the `generic` LinkList over the original C ADT style
       * Bonus: Introduce unit-tests
       * Get building for other OSes (w/ community contributions)
-      * Migrated hardcoded textures, music + sound sfx out of the source code and into config files
+      * Migrate hardcoded textures, music + sound sfx out of the source code and into config files
         * This will allow the game to be easily skinned, for a whole new experience.
   4. Phase 4: ???
       * I'd love to port this to Raylib.